tanmaykulkarni16/IPL-Score-Predictor/README.md

 This is a machine learning-based project built to predict the final score of an IPL (Indian Premier League) innings in T20 cricket matches.
-The model uses real-time match inputs like venue, batting team, bowling team, striker, bowler, current score, overs, wickets, and last 5-over performance to forecast the projected final score.
+The model uses real-time match inputs like venue, batting team, bowling team, striker, and bowler to forecast the projected final score.

 📌 Project Highlights